Skip to content

 6 Steps to Cultivate Commercial Tuberoses/ Rajnigandha

-1. Land Preparation & Spacing
+4. Land Preparation and Spacing

 Deep plowing is a must for the right soil preparation.
 Additionally, you can apply well-rotten cow dung or farmyard manure, at the rate of 50 tons per hectare.
 You can plant the bulbs at a spacing of 30×20 cm or 20×20 cm at a depth of 4-6 cm.
-For one acre area, it requires 40,000-50,000 bulbs for the planting of tuberose.
+For an acre area, it requires 40,000-50,000 bulbs for the planting of tuberose.

-2. Propagation
+5. Propagation

 Tuberose propagates from bulbs.
 In general, bulbs having a diameter between 1.5 and 2.5 cm are suitable for planting.
 Additionally, you will need to arrange about 1.25-1.5 lakh bulbs (800-900 kg) for planting one hectare of land.

-3. Nutrient Management
+6. Nutrient Management

-4. Irrigation
+7. Irrigation

 Tuberose requires an adequate moisture supply for the luxurious growth of the plant.
 After rains, you must maintain proper frequencies of irrigation to keep the soil moist.